vegasbrianc/cats-1/README.md

 	Successfully built 0968ec22c14f
    ```

    Your output will be a lot more verbose than this as it includes output from `apt-get` and `pip`.
+Each line in the Dockerfile is creating a new container, installing the packages inside that container, and then commiting that container to a new image.
+The final step gives us the final image for this application.

 6. Run a `docker images` command to confirm that the image is listed.

    ```
-  	labuser@v112node0:~/cats/$ docker images
+  	labuser@v112node0:~/cats$ docker images
 	REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
-	markchurch/cats                        latest              0968ec22c14f        7 minutes ago       362 MB
+	markchurch/cats     latest              6991f312ee28        7 seconds ago       363.5 MB
+	ubuntu              14.04               8f1bd21bd25c        3 weeks ago         188 MB
    ```

    The output of your command will show your Docker ID and not *markchurch*.
-You will also see the `ubuntu:14.04` image listed.
+Since we doewnloaded the `ubuntu:14.04` image as an intermediary step we can see that that image has been downloaded too.

 ### Step 1.3 - Run the App